Popular Resistance Committees: Later History

 In October 2023, during the ongoing Gaza war, Israel claimed to have killed the head of PRC's armed wing, Rafat Abu Hilal, in an airstrike in Rafah.

+Ideology

+The Popular Resistance Committees support the creation of a Palestinian state encompassing all of modern day Israel and Palestine, the group has an Islamist ideology.

 Activities

-The PRC have been involved in a number of bombing attacks on both military and civilian targets in the Gaza Strip, including:
+The PRC have been involved in a number of bombing attacks against Israel targeting both military and civilian targets, including: